Riding Mountain National Park: National Park

-Riding Mountain National Park is managed by Parks Canada, a branch of the Government of Canada.
+Riding Mountain National Park is managed by the Parks Canada Agency, a branch of the Government of Canada.
 Over the years an increased emphasis was placed on wilderness conservation and commercial expansion within Riding Mountain National Park was limited.
-Any construction in the park is subject to an environmental assessment under The Canadian Environmental Assesssment Act.
+Any construction in the park is subject to an environmental impact assessment under the Impact Assessment Act.
 Ongoing research in the park is done concerning predator and ungulate populations, endangered species and invasive species, the water basin, fire reintroduction, and grassland ecology.

 Motorized boating is permitted on Clear Lake and Lake Audy.
 Moon Lake can also be used for boating though equipment must be carried 300 metres.
 On Whirlpool Lake, Deep Lake, Lake Katherine, and back-country lakes, only non-motorized boats can be used.
 All personal water crafts are banned within Riding Mountain National Park.
 Only four-stroke and direct injected two-stroke equipped motor boats are permitted on Clear Lake.
 Boats equipped with other motors are not permitted to use the lake for environmental reasons.
 The ban is enforced by Parks Canada and the RCMP.

 Canoeing and kayaking are permitted in the park.

 Ice fishing is allowed on Clear Lake during the winter months.
 Snowmobiling is allowed on Clear Lake for the aforementioned activity only.

+All watercraft within the park must undergo inspection for aquatic invasive species.
+Of particular concern within Riding Mountain National Park is preventing the introduction of zebra mussels to Clear Lake.